mauricenaef/birthhood/README.md

 ## Styleguide

 The LIVE Styleguide is available under [birthood styleguide](https://styleguide.birthhood.org/index.html) and is created with comment notes in the respective SCSS files.
-The Styleguide follows Atomic Design Rules [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
-Styleguide is sectioned into following parts:
+The styleguide follows Atomic Design Rules [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
+The styleguide is sectioned into following parts:

 * Nuclides (All colors and font rules go here)
 * Atoms (Basic building blocks)
 * Molecules (Combination of atoms)
 * Structures (Combination of molecules)

 Styleguide depends on the apps final CSS file to display all designs.
-To generate and deploy the Styleguide from start to end follow these steps:
+To generate and deploy the styleguide from start to end follow these steps:

-Create complete-styles.css
+Create *complete-styles.css*
 ```
 cd birthhood-app
 gulp sass
 ```

-Generate local Styleguide in static folder
+Generate local styleguide in static folder
 ```
 cd birthhood-app
 nucleus